Who is this article for?

 - (Optional) Click Most Recent Version or Exact Match to download the file contents.

-Files are only available to download if they're included in the user's backup file selection.
+Files are only available to download if they're backed up by Code42.

 - (Optional) Click Save As to save the current search filters and criteria (search results are not saved).
 This is useful if you plan to perform the search again later.